glass-dev/glass/CONTRIBUTING.md

 --------------------------------------------------------------------------------
 ```

-This indicates that the benchmark `test_displacement` using the NumPy array
+This indicates that the regression test `test_displacement` using the NumPy
-backend has regressed by approximately 36.73% compared to the previous version.
+array backend has regressed by approximately 36.73% compared to the previous
-Effort has been made to reduce the number of false positives in these regression
+version.
+Effort has been made to reduce the number of false positives in these
-tests, however some still occur.
-It is worth checking if the given function
+regression tests, however some still occur.
+It is worth checking if the given
-(i.e. `glass.displacement`) has actually been hit by changes in the given pull
+function (i.e. `glass.displacement`) has actually been hit by changes in the
-request (whether directly or indirectly).
-If not, the regression can be ignored
+given pull request (whether directly or indirectly).
+If not, the regression can
-and merged.
-Sometimes this can be fixed by manually re-running the workflow.
-If
+be ignored and merged.
+Sometimes this can be fixed by manually re-running the
-the regression is genuine, the workflow should repeatedly fail.
-Regressions can
+workflow.
+If the regression is genuine, the workflow should repeatedly fail.
-be unavoidable sometimes, but every effort should be made to fix them before
+Regressions can be unavoidable sometimes, but every effort should be made to fix
-merging the pull request.
+them before merging the pull request.

 <!-- prettier-ignore -->
 > [!WARNING]
 > A pull request that introduces a change such as the creation of a new module
 > or a change to the name of an existing module may cause the regression
 > workflow to fail because the new module wouldn't exist in `main`.
 Extra
 > caution should be taken in this case.
-It is recommended to run the benchmark
+It is recommended to run the regression
 > tests manually and look at the table of values.

 ## Contributing workflow